akivabuckman/insaitTest/README.md

 # InsaitTest Project

 This project consists of a React-based client application, a server component, and a database.
-Follow the steps below to set up and run the project.
+The project might be live at the time you're reading this, at https://insait.onrender.com/.
+If it is not live, you can run it locally.
+Follow the steps below to do so.

 ## Setting Up the Database
 1. In a local database platform (PgAdmin or other), create an empty database, and run the code below to initialize the database's tables.